Battle of Samalkha

 The Battle of Samalkha was a skirmish that took place between two rival forces in the Samalkha district of Haryana.
 It occurred in 1760 and involved the Afghan army, led by Ahmad Shah Durrani, and the Maratha army, led by Govind Pant Bundela.
 This battle was a part of the Third Battle of Panipat, and resulted in severe destruction for the Maratha forces.

 Background

 The Maratha forces were unable to prevent Ahmad Shah Durrani from crossing the Yamuna River.
 Ahmad Shah successfully crossed the river and set up a defensive camp near Panipat.
 The Marathas had planned to block Ahmad Shah's access back to Afghanistan.
 They sent Govind Pant Bundela with five thousand cavalry to halt further Afghan advances.

 Battle

 On the afternoon of October 26, Ahmad Shah's advance guard reached Samalkha, about halfway between Sonipat and Panipat, where they encountered the vanguard of the Marathas.
-A fierce skirmish ensued, in which the Afghans lost 1,000 men but forced the Marathas back to their main body, resulting in the slaughter of no fewer than 2,000 Marathas, who continued to retreat slowly for several days.
+A fierce skirmish ensued, in which the Afghans lost 1,000 men but forced the Marathas back to their main body, resulting in the slaughter of over 2,000 Marathas, who continued to retreat slowly for several days.